Fábio Abreu: Moreirense

 In June 2019, Abreu returned to the top division when he joined Moreirense F.C. for three years; he released himself from an agreement with Gil Vicente F.C. in order to do so.
 On 11 August, at home to precisely that team, he scored his first top-flight goal to open a 3–0 win, and from February to March 2020 he netted in six consecutive games, ending with one in a 2–0 defeat of former club Marítimo.
 He finished the campaign as an ever-present with 13 goals, the fifth-most in the league.

 Asia

 On 13 October 2020, Abreu signed for Saudi Professional League club Al Batin FC in a €2.5 million transfer, under Portuguese manager José Garrido.
 He scored on his debut 16 days later, equalising in a 2–1 home win over Al Raed FC.

 Abreu moved to the UAE Pro League with Khor Fakkan Club in July 2022.
 One year later, he agreed to a deal at Chinese Super League side Beijing Guoan FC.
 He scored his first goals on 26 July 2023, a brace in the 4–1 away victory against Qingdao West Coast F.C. in the round of 16 of the FA Cup.

 Abreu completed his first hat-trick for Guoan on 28 September 2024, in a 8–1 home defeat of Changchun Yatai FC.
+He was crowned top scorer for the 2025 season, with 28 goals from games.
+On 6 December that year, he scored a hat-trick in the final of the domestic cup to help beat Henan F.C.
+3–0, for the club's sixth title in the competition.